Meditation for May 15th

 Goal

 Lawns are ugly.
-Let’s not grow any more lawns.
-Change or you’ll keep rollin’ a lawn.
+Let’s stop growing them.
+Change, or you’ll keep rolling a lawn.

 Dave you missed out on a big one here in Oregon.
 We grow most of the worlds lawn seed.
 One of the few things that grows well in the willamette Vally’s clay damp soil.